Olaminiyi/Project-16/README.md

 ![alt text](images/19.20.png)

-- go to the aws console and check if the VPC has been created
+- go to the aws console and check if the VPC has been created.

 ![alt text](images/19.21.png)